 Rolex watches are built to last a lifetime as long as you give them the tender loving care they deserve.
-One thing you must do for your Rolex to ensure it lives long for you is to service it.
+One thing you must do for your Rolex to ensure it lives long is to service it.
 You might be wondering “how much does a Rolex service cost?”
 Well, it could cost quite a bit.
 A Rolex isn’t a cheap watch after all.

 Keep in mind that the person to service your watch is an experienced watchmaker, preferably at an official Rolex retailer or a Rolex Service Center (RSC).
 Even if you like to tinker a bit, be careful about opening up your watch as you could tamper with your watch’s functionalities, especially its water-resistance.
 It’s best to leave it at the hands of Rolex-trained experts for your own peace of mind.
-Trust us, the cost of repairing

 How Much Does A Rolex Service Cost?

 Of course, naturally, as the complexity of movement increases, so does the cost of servicing.

-Rolex watches with the simples movements are the three-handers.
+Rolex watches with the simplest movements are the three-handers.
 That is, the movement only has to handle an hour hand, a minute hand, and a second hand.
 Watches in this category include the Oyster Perpetual, the Submariner, the Explorer, the Air-King, the Milgauss, and the Cellini Time.

 2. Model And Case Material

 The model of your watch, as well as its case, can also affect how much you spend in the servicing of the Rolex.
-For instance, an Air-King, a Submariner and an Oyster Perpetual all share the same movement.
+For instance, an Air-King, a Submariner, and an Oyster Perpetual all share the same movement.

 So, if your watch is relatively new, say between 7 to 10 years old, the movement is sure to be in much better conditions than that of a vintage piece.

-Do not forget too that your case is going to be polished too.
+Do not forget that your case is going to be polished, too.
 However, if you plan to sell your Rolex at some point, we’d have to advise you against polishing your watch.
 By the way, if you don’t know how to value your Rolex, click here to read What Is My Rolex Watch Worth?